tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

 🛠️ Technologies Used

-    SQL: MySQL for querying and analysing data.
+    SQL: MySQL for querying and transforming data.
-    Power BI: Data visualisation and dashboard creation.
+    Power BI: Data visualisation, dashboard creation and further calculations using DAX measures.

 🗂️ Project Structure